-It’s a short trip up Mt.
+It's a short trip up Mt.
 Lemmon to the cool Coronado National Forest and the Sky Center beyond.
-Watch this video to see the many things to do on the way.
+Figure 30 degrees cooler on average.
+Mt.
+Lemmon tops out at 9159 ft.
+It is named after bontanist Sarah Plummer Lemmon.
+Watch this video to see the many things to do along the way.

 Please see below for More Things to do on Mt.
 Lemmon and Summerhaven.